Styria-Digital/geomeetup/README.md

 # geomeetup

-Presentations for the GeoMeetup Zagreb group
+A presentation for the GeoMeetup Zagreb group